University of Wolverhampton Law School

 Why choose this course?

 • PhD students at the Law School are supervised by academics who are leading experts in their area of law.
 At least one academic in each supervisory team will have a track record of successful supervisions.
-For a potential list of supervisors, please see a list of Members of the Law Research Centre.
+For a potential list of supervisors, please see below, or see a list of Members of the Law Research Centre.

 • The Law School prides itself on the levels of support provided to postgraduate research students in the course of their PhD journey.
 Our academics meet regularly with their supervisees, and work closely with them at all stages of the project, from inception to completion.